FrancesCoronel/personal-website-v3/_posts/2015-06-13-first-week-at-fullstack-academy.md

 > June 8th to 12th

 There are 58 days in Fullstack.
 These are the first 5.
-Let’s begin.
+Let's begin.
 &lt;3

 Day One - Monday
 ----------------

 -   Orientation & icebreakers today.
-I come to realize I’m actually very used to icebreakers after going through many different programs.
+I come to realize I'm actually very used to icebreakers after going through many different programs.
     Learning names comes easy.
 -   My first impression is that many people here are nice and somewhat soft-spoken.
 -   My second impression is a bit of surprise and respect for those who came from far, far away, like New Zealand & France.
 -   The big assessment is in the late afternoon.
-I’m a bit of a nervous wreck.
+I'm a bit of a nervous wreck.
 -   When I get home, I feel really down about the assessment.

 Day Two - Tuesday
 -----------------

--   I’m part of the review group for the assessment.
-I feel kind of like I’m in the peewees when I actually should have been part of the big leagues. :/
+-   I'm part of the review group for the assessment.
+I feel kind of like I'm in the peewees when I actually should have been part of the big leagues. :/
 -   I got my locker buddy.
-After several attempts, we both still can’t manage to open the stupid thing.
+After several attempts, we both still can't manage to open the stupid thing.

 Day Three - Wednesday